kuvaus/vim-obsidian-daily/README.md

 To delete today's note, use the `:Removenote` command in Vim.

-### Creating a New Daily Note on Disk (not on Buffer)
+### Creating a New Daily Note on Buffer

-To create a new daily note on disk, use the `:Dailynotenew` command in Vim.
+To create a new daily note on buffer, use the `:Dailynotebuffer` command in Vim.

-The difference here is that the file is created automatically on disk with the command.
+The difference here is that the note is in buffer and the file is created upon saving the note.

-The default command `:Dailynote` creates the file upon saving the note.
+The default command `:Dailynote` creates the file automatically on disk with the command.

 ### Configuration Options